 Although he was born in Melbourne, actor and singer Jason Donovan has strong connections with the UK.
 His father, wife and two children were all born in England and he lives in West London.

-But what about his Australian roots?
+But what about his Australian ancestry?
 While Jason has long heard stories about his father’s forebears from Notting Hill and Kensington, he knows little about his mother’s side of the family.
-“Maybe this is the opportunity in my life to go back a bit to my roots,” he says, “but I’m going to this pretty blind and that’s maybe one of the reasons why I’m doing it.
+“Maybe this is the opportunity in my life to go back a bit to my roots,” he says at the start of his episode of Who Do You Think You Are?, “but I’m going to this pretty blind and that’s maybe one of the reasons why I’m doing it.

 First, Jason flies to Melbourne and a meeting with his father, actor Terence Donovan.
 Although Jason is estranged from his mother, actor turned TV presenter Sue McIntosh, Sue’s mother Joan was an important figure in Jason’s life and helped look after him when he was growing up.
 Joan put together a file of information on her family history for Jason, which Terence now keeps.

 For a man from a showbiz family, the first figure that captures Jason’s imagination is his great grandmother, Eileen Lyons, “Australia’s charming soprano”.
 Visiting his mother’s cousin, Judy, he sees an early contract.
 In the early 1900s, she earned £2 a week with impresario JC Williamson, performing in musical theatre, and she also trod the boards in vaudeville.
 Her career ended with her marriage in 1913.
 She curtailed a comeback in 1941 because her eldest daughter’s marriage failed and Eileen stepped in to raise her granddaughter, Judy.